nanofuzz/nanofuzz/README.md

 # NaNofuzz

-NaNofuzz is a fast and easy-to-use Automatic Test sUite Generator (ATUG) for TypeScript that combines human insight, heuristics, and property checking to help you quickly reach working code nirvana.
+NaNofuzz is a fast and easy-to-use Automatic Test sUite Generator (ATUG) for TypeScript and Python that combines human insight, heuristics, and property checking to help you quickly reach working code nirvana.
 NaNofuzz is intended to be used during testing and development and is available in the [the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=penrose.nanofuzz).

 ![NaNofuzz Screenshot](https://github.com/user-attachments/assets/7655c0c7-96ee-4251-b383-77023c68f3da)